“Being a good writer is 3% talent, 97% not being distracted by the internet.”

 Fortunately, accepting the inevitability of distraction is the first step in learning how to effectively deal with it.
 The second step?
 Picking the right stuff to get distracted by.
 Not all distractions are created equal, after all.
 And as much as a Wikipedia article concerning the migratory habits of Canadian geese might seem interesting at the time, it isn’t exactly something you can pump back into that script.

 Try this instead: next time you feel your mind begin to wander, take off that writer’s cap and head on over to YouTube for some unofficial screenwriting wisdom.
 I mean it – there’s an entire MFA’s worth of film school quality material right at your finger tips, just waiting to distract you from whatever better things you had to do.
 We’re talking stuff you can actually use – philosophy, film theory, craft analysis, discussion of structure, theme, hidden meanings etc. Stuff that might just improve your writing.

-Don't believe us?
+Don’t believe us?
 See for yourself.
-Here are the ten cinema-related YouTube channels most worthy of all that precious, wasted time.
+Here are the eleven cinema-related YouTube channels most worthy of all that precious, wasted time.

 Logline: “My name is Lewis.
 Art has moulded who I am today.
 I hope I and it can do the same for you.”

 We hope so too, Lewis.
 If we could all be as cinematically literate as you appear to be in your videos, we wouldn’t need film school in the first place.
 We mean it – Channel Criswell is a smorgashboard of cinematic deep-dives into some of the best films and filmmakers of all time.
 For screenwriters, it’s akin to looking under the hood of the very things that inspired you in the first place.
 From subversion in the French New Wave, to David Lynch’s relationship with the subconscious.
 Strap yourself in, kiddos (and don’t forget to click the pictures)!